Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 • Cooling can reduce swelling and pain in the first days, especially after activity.

-• Sitting on your side briefly, taking short sitting periods, and changing positions often are often more helpful than enduring long periods sitting.
+• Sitting on your side, short sitting periods and frequent changes of position are often more helpful than long sitting sessions.

 • Lying on your side with a pillow between your legs can relieve pressure if lying flat is uncomfortable.